20037293/solar-power-38ee9/src/pages/about.md

     bulletpoints:
       - title: We love environment
         description: >-
-          Now THAT is true, but we love environment even more.
-We talk about it on our blog, like, [a lot](http://bit.ly/2YA6999).
-We often craft live demos and open source these bad boys [on GitHub](https://github.com/snipcart).
-Matter of fact, this Planty
-          theme [is open source
-          too](https://github.com/snipcart/stackbit-theme-planty)!
-If you spot
-          any bugs, open an issue, and we’ll fire our junior dev.
-Just kidding Michael, you’re good.
+          Now THAT is true,  we love environment. because, pollution free environment is neccessary for every living thing on the planet.
+Our orgasation have it moral duty to save environment. solar panel not produce any type of pollution in the environment which is best for us.
         image: images/fabulous-lime.jpg
       - title: We think plants are the future
         description: >-